-Service Fees £ Threats identified Safeguards Audit related Certification of Housing Benefit Claim 18,400 Self-Interest (because this is a recurring fee) The level of this recurring fee taken on its own is not considered a significant threat to independence as the planned fee for this work is £18,400 in comparison to the total fee for the audit of £64,666 and in particular relative to Grant Thornton UK LLP's turnover overall.
-Further, it is a fixed fee and there is no contingent element to it.
-These factors all mitigate the perceived self-interest threat to an acceptable level.
-Self review (because GT provides audit services) To mitigate against the self review threat, the timing of certification work is done after the audit has completed, materiality of the amounts involved to our opinion and unlikelihood of material errors arising and the Council has informed management who will decide whether to amend returns for our findings and agree the accuracy of our reports on grants.
+Service Fees £ Threats identified Safeguards Audit related Certification of Housing Benefit Subsidy Claim Fees relating to financial year 2021-22 18,400 Self-interest (because this is a recurring fee) The level of this recurring fee taken on its own is not considered a significant threat to independence as the planned fee for this work in 2021-22 is £18,400, and the total fees either relating to 2021-22 or invoiced in the audit period are £51,400, in comparison to the planned fee for the audit of £64,666 and in particular relative to Grant Thornton UK LLP's overall turnover.
+Further, in each year the fee for this work is a fixed fee and there is no contingent element to it.
+Fees relating to 2020-21 invoiced in the audit period 25,000 These factors all mitigate the perceived self-interest threat to an acceptable level.
+Fees relating to 2022-23 invoiced in the audit period 8,000 Self-review (because GT provides audit services) The self-review threat is mitigated by the materiality of the amounts involved relative to our opinion.
+We also note that the Council has informed management who will decide whether to amend the claim for our findings and who will agree the accuracy of the report we issue as the Reporting Accountant.